BlueCode23/DevOPs/readme.txt

 5. Git (v 2.4, or higher)

-## Guidelines impoprtant 2 options are avilbe to get the project running:
+## Guidelines important 2 options are availabe to get the project running:

 1 Option: